 The AR platform is very versatile, and it can be chambered in a variety of calibers.
 In the past decade, pistol caliber carbines and AR pistols have become quite popular, and most of them are chambered in 9mm, which is the most popular pistol caliber in the world.

-To build any high-quality AR rifle, you need to have a good lower and upper receiver.
-Several companies make really good-quality AR uppers and a variety of configurations.
+To build any high-quality AR rifle, you need to have high-quality, dependable 9mm upper and lower receivers.
+Wing Tactical offers options from a variety of manufacturers.

-You can opt for the carbine configuration, like a standard AR-15, but with a different caliber.
-It is legally a rifle and hence needs to have a 16-inch barrel.
-This configuration has several advantages.
-It allows the shooter to stretch the effective range of the 9mm round because of the longer barrel, and the stock allows for easy shouldering and accurate shots.
+The carbine configuration is essentially a standard AR-15 in a different caliber.
+This configuration allows the shooter to stretch the effective range of the 9mm round because of the longer barrel, and the stock allows for easy shouldering and accurate shots.

-You can also opt for the pistol configuration, which can have a shorter barrel.
-However, they have to use a pistol brace instead of a stock.
-They are also very maneuverable and more controllable than a pistol as well.
+You can also opt for the pistol configuration and a shorter barrel.
+However, AR pistols must use a pistol buffer tube instead of a standard buffer tube with a stock.
+They are very maneuverable and can offer superior control over traditional pistols.

-The general idea is that the longer the barrel, the better the ballistics.
+The prevailing opinion is that the longer the barrel, the better the ballistics.
 However, a long barrel can be problematic with a caliber like 9mm, which does not have anywhere near the power and range of a 5.56 round.
 Moreover, the increase in speed and range with the increase in barrel length isn't that significant after a certain length.

 According to most people, about 7 or 8 inches is the ideal barrel length for 9mm barrels.
 After that, the increase in performance is very insignificant.
 Moreover, if you keep increasing the barrel length, it may even have a negative impact on the ballistic of the 9mm round.

 Almost all gun manufacturers agree that the 9mm round gives the best performance with a barrel that has 1:10 twist rifling.
+That means the bullet will make one full rotation once every ten inches.
 This pattern stabilizes the round and allows it to be the most effective and accurate.

-Firstly, unlike AR-15s, a 9mm AR upper has a direct blowback operation system; hence, the bolt is also different.
-Also, when selecting an upper for your 9mm AR, ensure you get the bolt carrier group that actually works with your lower.
+Unlike AR-15s, an AR-9 upper has a direct blowback operation system.
+That means the bolt is also different.
+Also, when selecting an upper for your 9mm AR, ensure you choose a bolt carrier group that works with your lower.

-Some lower feed from Glock magazines, whereas some may use colt style 9mm mags.
-Therefore, get the 9mm AR bolt that works with your preferred style of magazines.
+Today’s builders have a few choices when it comes to magazine options.
+However, make sure your magazine choice is compatible with your lower receiver’s feed style.
+Some lowers feed from Glock magazines, whereas some use Colt-style 9mm mags.
+Make sure to choose the 9mm AR bolt that works with your preferred style of magazines.